ananeridev/js-expert/notes.md

 - Opens and closes connections every time a connection is needed, leading to duplicated code.

 ## Decorator Pattern
-- Frequently used with NestJS. (for me)
+- Frequently used with NestJS.
+(U use often)
 - Enhances code maintainability by adding behavior to existing methods (e.g., used in a history method).
 - Acts as an interception layer.